| Contact numbers | ||

 Castration is a surgical procedure which involves removing the testicles of a colt or stallion.
 Following the surgery the animal is called a "gelding".
 There are a number of reasons why horses are castrated including behaviour and sterilisation.

-Following standing surgery, where the animal is sedated and operated on standing, there will usually be 2 open incisions in the scrotum.
+Following surgery, for which the animal is anaesthetised, there will usually be 2 open incisions in the scrotum.
 These are not usually stitched and are left open to allow drainage, preventing swelling and infection.
-Regularly inspection of the surgical site should be made checking for the following:
+Regular inspection of the surgical site should be made checking for the following:

 Ensuring that your horses environment is clean for at least a week following castration is important.
 Clean bedding if stabled or at least a clean, grassy paddock with no mud or dust for a horse at pasture is required.